ramigs/nuxt-fauna-article/nuxt-fauna.md

 The Repository Catalogue will serve as a collection of GitHub projects, that you can customize to display repo information that is more relevant to you.

-Although we'll be using a very concrete example implementation, the main underlying idea presented is the benefit of pre-rendering static site being able to fetch data from a database and use it to build a static/pre-rendered site that can be served directly from a CDN.
+Although we'll be building a very concrete implementation, the main purpose is to serve as an example to the main underlying to the core idea for this article.

-After all, it's not _that_ often we need to add or delete a repo from the catalogue. only some have a special place in your heart and that does not happen every day.
+The benefits of pre-rendering a site with data Jamstack approach

+> "It’s usually a good idea to load as much data at build time as possible to
+> improve page performance.
+But if the data isn’t needed by all clients, or too
+> big to be sent to the client all at once, we can split things up and switch to
+> on-demand loading on the client.
+This is the case for user-specific data,
+> pagination, or any data that changes rather frequently and might be outdated by
+> the time it reaches the user. _[Build a dynamic JAMstack app with GatsbyJS and FaunaDB](https://css-tricks.com/build-a-dynamic-jamstack-app-with-gatsbyjs-and-faunadb/)_

-so right away we see two categories of data, some that changes frequently and some that does not.
-What if we?
+When we analyze the requirements for a Repo Catalogue, right away we can identify two categories of data, some that change frequently (e.g., number of stars and forks) and some that does not change often or at all (e.g., project name, SVG logo, repo URL).

-Making us question: "Do we really need to keep makimg the same request, to get the same data, take those same results, run them against a templating engine and only then deliver the response to the client?
+This observation, may then lead us to the question: "Do we really need to keep makimg the same request, to get the same data, take those same results, run them against a templating engine, and only then, deliver the response to the client?

+What if we? mindsets and creative strategies.

+After all, it's not _that_ often we need to add or delete a repo from the catalogue. only some projects a special place in your heart, and that does not happen every day :).

 At the end, you'll be able to take this example, adapt and apply it to your specific use case.
-You can also translate this tutorial context for other real-time apps very easily, which we'll discuss later.
+You can also translate this tutorial context for other real-time apps very easily, explain as go along in the article.

 ## Jamstack